 The Cool Beans custom retro trailer could very well be the prefect abode for the traveling cyclist who’s looking for a warm cabin, a gourmet galley, smartphone monitoring and plenty of storage when there are no lodgings available.

-Cool Beans is an Australian company that arrived on scene earlier this year, offering cyclists a healthy dose of nostalgia with a classic teardrop trailer that harks back to the 1960’s.
+Cool Beans is an Australian company that arrived on scene in 2019, offering cyclists a healthy dose of nostalgia with a classic teardrop trailer that harks back to the 1960’s.

 But, to set it apart from other bean-shaped trailers, it has plenty of hand-crafted bespoke touches such as D-shaped entry doors with glass porthole windows and a polished aluminum finish for the one-piece roof section and wheel fenders.